500 Years of Solitude: Plot

 Nadia asks Katherine to say the spell so she can get into her body and save her life but Katherine declines saying that she had a full life and it is time for her to go.
 Nadia leaves and Damon wakes up having heard though the conversation between mother and daughter.
 Stefan walks in asking what happened and Damon informs him that he was messing with Katherine's mind all day.
 He asks Damon to leave and Stefan sits with Katherine and tells her that she deserves to find peace.
-She gets into her mind and he changes her memories from 1492.
+He gets into her mind and he changes her memories from 1492.
 Her family is not dead and she has her little baby girl.
 He leaves the room while Elena comes in to say her goodbye.

-Stefan and Damon, before they join the rest at the living room, they have a brother-to-brother talk at the roof where Stefan asks Damon not to give up on Elena and try his best to get her back.

-Everyone, except Elena, is in the living room waiting for Katherine to die.
-While waiting, Bonnie answers Matt's question that as the anchor to the other side she sees many people including Vicki (Kayla Ewell) who appears to tell him via Bonnie that she loves him and is always watching over him.
+Stefan and Damon, before they join the rest at the living room, have a brother-to-brother talk at the roof where Stefan asks Damon not to give up on Elena and try his best to get her back.
+Everyone else, except Elena, is in the living room waiting for Katherine to die.
+While waiting, Bonnie answers Matt's question that as the anchor to the other side she sees many people including his sister Vicki (Kayla Ewell) who appears to tell him via Bonnie that she loves him and is always watching over him.
 Tyler also comes back, making Caroline upset after the moment she had with Klaus in the woods.
 Alaric (Matt Davis) appears last to inform everyone that he is always there.

 The episode ends with Elena and Katherine in the bedroom.
 Elena tells Katherine she forgives her for everything she has done, and while Katherine thanks her, she grabs Elena and chants the spell Nadia taught her.
-Elena falls to the floor, Katherine faints and Elena phones start to ring.
+Elena falls to the floor, Katherine faints and Elena's phone starts to ring.
 Elena wakes up and answers it.
 It is Nadia who asks if it worked and Katherine (via Elena's body) says that it did.
 She hangs up the phone, walks over to a mirror and says: "Hi, I am Elena Gilbert".

-Feature music
+Featured music

-In the "500 Years of Solitude" episode we can hear the songs:
+"500 Years of Solitude" included several song placements: